FatemehAmereh/Ray-Tracer/README.md

 The camera can be controlled with WASD keys and mouse.

-A short demo can be found [here](https://youtu.be/vwjhyR_FyyY) but here is a screenshot:
+A short demo can be found [here](https://youtu.be/vwjhyR_FyyY).
+A screenshot of the scene:
 ![Image](Image.png)

 Many of the concepts used in this project drives from the [Introduction to Computer Graphics](https://graphics.cs.utah.edu/courses/cs4600/fall2022/) course by Cem Yuksel at the University of Utah